-Over the summer holidays, Mr Nicholls found a Roman coin behind the swimming pool.
+Over the summer holidays, Mr Nicholls found a Roman coin in the school grounds.
 He sent it to the Time Team who suggested that perhaps the children in Year 4 could excavate the area to see if anything else may be buried there.
 Of course, we couldn’t say no to Tony Robinson!
-So with metal detectors, shovels and trowels we set off to in the school grounds.
+So with some archaeological equipment we set off to in the school grounds.
 Having been successful in finding a number or Roman coins as well as other artefacts we were interested to learn more about Roman life.
-One of the things we found out was the Romans were famous for their army.
-We decided to create shields that resembled those of the Roman army.
-Here are some pictures of our shields…
+This led to our historical and geographical learning around the Romans.

-In Autumn 2 Year 4 started our new topic that was all about Antarctica and Global Warming.
+In Autumn 1, Year 4 started our new topic that was all about Antarctica.
 We were introduced to Ernest Shackleton and his expedition to Antarctica.
 Our topic started when the children spotted some ‘wanted’ posters scattered around the school:

 We looked at the posters in detail, unpicked all of the new vocabulary that we hadn’t heard of before and had a reciprocal reading session to help us understand the purpose of this poster.
 Then we took time to debate and decide whether or not we would like to go on to the journey and why.
 After we had decided, we wrote letters to Ernest Shackleton to inform him that we would or would not like to apply.

 To further our exploration into Shackleton’s Journey, we dramatized a section of the text where Shackleton and his men came into trouble with pack ice.
 Here are some photos of us doing so.